tdfischer/pto/README.md

 - If SSL is used, it requires files named ./pto.crt and ./pto.key for a SSL certificate and key, respectively

+PTO accepts two command line arguments:

+  ``$ pto <hostname-or-url> [<listen-address:port>]``

+``hostname-or-url`` can be a url such as ``https://matrix.org/\_matrix/``, or it can just be a domain name such as ``matrix.org``.
+In the case of only using a domain name, PTO will look up the \_matrix.\_tcp SRV record and use that if one exists.

 ## Usage

 By default, PTO will listen on localhost:8001 for an IRC client to connect with an appropriate username and password.
 The username and password supplied through the IRC connection will be used to login to matrix.

+With most clients, this is called your "ident" and "server password".
+SASL authentication is currently unimplemented though patches are welcome and appreciated.

+PTO will only support logins to the server specified on the command line, meaning your username is your matrix username.
+For example, if your login is
+@alice:matrix.org, use 'alice' to login to PTO.

+Guest support is currently unimplemented though both protocols support the idea very well.

 # TODO